jmquigley/util.wait/README.md

 - [wait](docs/index.md#wait) - JavaScript function that returns a Promise and can be used in a thenable chain to delay for N iterations of S seconds.
 - [waitCallback](docs/index.md#waitCallback) - JavaScript function that uses a callback after N iterations of S seconds.
 - [Semaphore](docs/index.md#Semaphore) - A simple JavaScript semaphore counter object.
+Creates a completion barrier with a counter.

-These two functions are used to create a delay in processing without stopping the event loop.
+The two functions are used to create a delay in processing without stopping the event loop.
 It does this by using a wrapped [Timeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) call.
 The functions rely on the processing of a *Promise* or a *callback* to do this.

 The class implements a simple [semaphore counter](https://en.wikipedia.org/wiki/Asynchronous_semaphore).
 An instance of `Semaphore` is created.
-Before the wait is called the semaphore is incremented and decremented.
-While the semaphore counter is > 0 a wait state will occur.
-During processing the semaphore is decremented as a process that uses it is finishd with it.
-When the counter is < 0 then the wait state will end.
+Before the `wait()` promise is called the semaphore is incremented and/or decremented.
+While the semaphore counter is `> 0` a wait state will occur.
+During processing the semaphore is decremented as a process that uses the semaphore is finishd with it.
+When the counter is `<= 0` then the `wait()` state will end and the semaphore promise will be resolved.

 ## Installation